Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 From credit card cash advances to pay advance apps, you have a few different avenues to turn to when looking to borrow $50 fast:

-- Pawn loans.
-Got something worth around $85 to $200?
-You might be able to get a $50 loan by bringing it to a pawnshop, usually for a fee of around $2.50 to $12.50 per month you take to pay it back.
+- Pawn loans can lend you $50 in exchange for valuables worth around $85 to $200.
+Pawn shops hold the item for a fee of around $2.50 to $12.50 per month until you can pay it back.

-- Payday loans.
-Some payday lenders offer loans as low as $50, though not all lenders do — and not in all states.
-These typically cost the same as a $100 payday loan — around $10 to $15 — and are usually due in 14 to 30 days.
+- Payday loans sometimes run as low as $50, though not all lenders offer this amount — and they’re not legal in every state.
+These typically cost the same as a $100 payday loan, around $10 to $15, and are usually due in 14 to 30 days.

-- Credit card cash advance.
-If you’ve got a credit card, you can withdraw the funds from an ATM without applying for a loan.
+- Credit card cash advances are one of the simplest ways to get $50 fast — you can withdraw the funds from an ATM in a matter of minutes.
+But it’s expensive.
 On $50, these typically come with a $10 advance fee plus an APR of around 19% to 24%.

 Compare pay advance apps